 - respond to unforeseen circumstances and remain professional at all times

 These are skills that I have developed and refined over many years in a variety of professional contexts.
 I have had a wide-ranging career history that includes over twenty years' experience as a teacher and trainer.
-I have also worked in the construction, retail and the care industries.
+I have also worked in the retail and the care industries.
 I run writing and performance workshops for schools and colleges and have performed at theatres and festivals throughout the UK.
+I specialize in teaching performance and presentation skills.
 For eleven years I was co-director of Lansdown Cabaret, a Bristol based variety show.

 Why I was drawn to this work: